TimeForANinja/node-ytsr/README.md

 Searches for the given string

 * `searchString`
-    * search string or link (from getFilters) to search from
+    * search string or url (from getFilters) to search from
 * `options`
     * object with options
     * possible settings: